 We also rely on trade secrets, technical know-how and continuing innovation to develop and maintain our competitive advantage.
 Under the agreements we enter into with them, any of our employees and consultants who are identified on any company-owned patent applications assign any rights they may have in any such patent applications to us.
 We also rely on confidentiality or other agreements with our employees, consultants, and other advisors to protect our proprietary information.
-Our policy is to require third parties that receive material confidential information to enter into confidential information to enter into confidential and trade secret information.
+Our policy is to require third parties that receive material confidential information to enter into confidentiality or other agreements with us that contain appropriate protections for our confidential and trade secret information.